-Katy Lloyd speaks about plans for the clergy and lay training.
+Katy Lloyd speaks about workshop plans.

 Those injuries include traumatic brain injury, suicide, drug abuse, divorce, domestic violence and post traumatic stress disorder.

 "We may disagree with the war, but I believe it is doing the work of peace to focus on how to help people heal," she said.
 "It's a statement of faith in the resurrection power, in God's power to heal in putting our resources together so healing can happen."